masb0ymas/masb0ymas/README.md

 people call me `Fajri`

-Hi, I'm Nurul Fajri, Software Engineer from Indonesia, Currently I work as a software engineer at *Karcisbola*, I like sports and also traveling.
+Hi, I'm Nurul Fajri, Software Engineer from Indonesia, Currently I work as a software engineer at [*@Karcisbola*](https://github.com/Karcisbola), I like sports and also traveling.
 On the other hand, I also enjoy learning new things, both in technology and other fields.

 #### Follow Me: